How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Yes, but it depends on a lot of factors.
 Just like any business, the success of a water refilling station largely depends on a combination of factors such as market demand, relationship with your customers, number of competitors, and how business-savvy the owner is.

-Aside from that, be ready to do most of the administrative tasks yourself during the first few months as you’re not profitable enough to hire additional employees yet.
+Aside from that, be ready to do most of the administrative tasks yourself during the first few months, as you’re not profitable enough to hire additional employees yet.
 This is the ideal time to put your resourcefulness to good use.

 For example, you can learn how to do simple accounting tasks instead of paying a bookkeeper to do it for you.
 You should also set up the business’s sales recording and customer tracking practices.
 This way, you can minimize expenses and learn more as a businessman.

 Realistically, your first few months will not be profitable, but that is normal.
 Your goal would be to get long-term customers who call you whenever they run out of water.
-If you focus on this, you can watch as your daily sales go from 0 jugs/bottles per day to 100 jugs/bottles per day.
+If you focus on this, you can watch your daily sales go from 0 jugs/bottles per day to 100 jugs/bottles per day.

 Provided that you’ve done everything by the book and the market is large enough to sustain your business, you’ll be able to determine how long it will take to recoup your investment and whether or not the business is profitable.

-Suppose that after six months, your water refilling station sells 100 jugs daily, each of which costs Php 25.
+Suppose that after six months, your water refilling station sells 100 jugs daily, each costing Php 25.
 The monthly expenses, meanwhile, include your employees’ monthly salaries (Php 19,000, which is enough to pay a driver, a helper, and a manager), employee’s daily lunch meals (Php 2,700), the electric bill (Php 7,000), the cost of materials and gas (Php 7,000), maintenance fee to pay for unexpected things that can derail business operations if left unattended (Php 600 or more), and additional expenses like the cost of new filters that are ideally changed every month (roughly Php 2,500 or more).

 water refilling station business 1